Sunday, July 12, 2026

 This movement has historical antecedents in Puritan theology.
 It was magnified in the 19th century by Dispensationalism, a Protestant theology which erroneously holds that God has separate historical programs for the Church and the Jewish people.
 Not all CZ today is associated with Dispensationalism, which has seen a rapid decline over the last decade.

 Though CZ has no biblical or theological credibility, as shown below, I believe that there are strategic and historical reasons for supporting the state of Israel—its many imperfections notwithstanding.
 Chief among these reasons, from a strictly Christian perspective, is the dark future the Holy Land would suffer should it fall again under Muslim rule.
-In addition to persecution, churches, monasteries, monuments, buildings, holy places, artifacts, and archaeological sites would be placed in great jeopardy under an Islamic government (see my FB post on 11/5/25).
+In addition to persecution (there are about 225,000 Christians in the Holy Land), churches, monasteries, monuments, buildings, holy places, artifacts, and archaeological sites would be placed in great jeopardy under an Islamic government (see my FB post on 11/5/25).

 Christian Zionism Misinterprets the Old Testament Promises